 Now is around the time we start making plans for June 2019.
 After a lot of research, FestivalMart has identified 5 HUGE bands that look increasingly likely to HEADLINE the Download Festival.
 We've taken lots into consideration - touring commitments, album releases, and the history of the festival to give you these 5 names who we THINK could appear next year.
 These could be HUGE - and there's a new face in there too...

 Photo credit: Kerrang!

 With their last release in 2014, the time is ripe for a new Slipknot album - and one is planned for 2019.
+We are hearing more and more details of this as the weeks pass, but it is said to be coming in the summer of 2019.
 Having headlined 3 times before, with the last in 2015, it could be the perfect time to return to Download in support of their forthcoming album.
 Or, with the 20th anniversary of their debut, self-titled record next year, we could see a full walkthrough of 'Slipknot'?
 Which would you prefer?
 Comment below!